Gerber Baby Food Lawsuits

 Additionally, the Subcommittee notes that Gerber’s test results only included data for inorganic arsenic and did not include results for other toxic heavy metals, such as lead and cadmium.

 Why?
-It’s pretty bold to just ignore requests from Congress, making you wonder what Gerber is hiding.
+Ignoring requests from Congress is pretty bold, making you wonder what Gerber is hiding.

 (a) Arsenic Levels in Gerber Baby Food

-Arsenic is considered the most hazardous toxin-heavy metals covered by the Staff Report.
+Arsenic is considered the most hazardous toxin-heavy metal covered by the Staff Report.
 In young children, exposure to arsenic is known to cause neurologic problems and damage the central nervous system.

 The FDA and the EPA have set maximum safe arsenic levels for bottled water at ten ppb.
 The Staff Report found that Gerber baby food products used ingredients that contained over 90 ppb of inorganic arsenic based on lab testing.
 This is nine times the FDA maximum safe level.